 My work includes collaborative projects with government agencies and NGOs, research in areas including explainability, bias/fairness/equity, and developing and teaching experiential education and training programs.

-I also started (at University of Chicago) and run the Data Science for Social Good Summer Fellowship (now at CMU).
+I also started (at University of Chicago) and run the Data Science for Social Good Summer Fellowship (now running at CMU).

 AI Governance & Regulation: See my testimony to the United States Senate Committee on Homeland Security and Governmental Affairs Hearing on “Governing AI Through Acquisition and Procurement” and my congressional testimony to the Task Force on AI on ways to reduce AI bias in Financial Services to get an idea of my views in this space.